 The goal of treatment is to address the underlying cause, as well as increase gastric motility and provide supportive care including fluid and nutritional therapy and surgery or gastroscopy to remove blockages.

 Prokinetic agents – These medications increase peristalsis and/or promote gastric emptying.
-There are a number of medications available which include:
+There are several drugs available which include:

 - Cisapride (only available through compounding veterinary pharmacies)